nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Deleting contact(s)

 1. **Deleting one or more contacts**
-   - **Prerequisites**: Ensure that AdmiNUS is running and contacts are listed, where there are at least 3 contacts in the list.
+   - **Prerequisites**: Ensure that AdmiNUS is running and contacts are listed, where there are at least 3 contacts currently shown in the list.
    - **Test case**: `delete 2 3`
      **Expected**: 2nd and 3rd contacts are deleted.
 Status message confirms the action, timestamp updated.
    - **Test case**: `delete 0`